lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 CertifiedKeyPair ::= SEQUENCE {
     certOrEncCert       CertOrEncCert,
     privateKey      [0] EncryptedKey      OPTIONAL,
-    -- see [RFC4211] for comment on encoding
+    -- See [RFC4211] for comments on encoding.
-    -- Changed from Encrypted Value to EncryptedKey as a CHOICE of -- EncryptedValue and EnvelopedData due to the changes made in -- CMP Updates [RFCAAAA]
+    -- Changed from Encrypted Value to EncryptedKey as a CHOICE of -- EncryptedValue and EnvelopedData due to the changes made in -- CMP Updates [RFC9480].
-    -- Using the choice EncryptedValue is bit-compatible to the -- syntax without this change
+    -- Using the choice EncryptedValue is bit-compatible to the -- syntax without this change.
     publicationInfo [1] PKIPublicationInfo  OPTIONAL }

 CertOrEncCert ::= CHOICE {